Flying Air France with a Cat in Cabin (2026): Is It the Right Airline for Your Route?

 • Cabin crew may do a visual check, but interaction is usually minimal

 Sedation, if considered at all, should always be vet-led, trialled in advance, and never first-time on travel day.
 Many cats do better without it.
+Some owners spray the carrier lining with Feliway Classic spray about 15 minutes before leaving to make it smell more familiar — ask your vet if it’s appropriate for your cat before travel day.

 7. What if cabin won’t work?
 A predictable fallback